 - Militarism and war are being made to seem a reasonable solution for dealing with conflict.
-But violence, weapons and war cannot be the solution as they are the major problem.
-We believe the UK government should work for nonviolent political and diplomatic solutions to national and international problems. - Women and children suffer in specific ways in war: rape, forced prostitution, sexual trafficking and abuse of women and children increase during and after war.
+But violence, weapons and war cannot build lasting and just peace.
+We believe the UK government should work for nonviolent political and diplomatic solutions to national and international problems and end its involvement in the global arms trade. - Women and children suffer in specific ways in war: rape, forced prostitution, sexual trafficking and abuse of women and children increase during and after war.
 Their burden of nurture, care and vulnerability is made heavier.
 80% of refugees fleeing war are women and children. - Militarism diverts resources from health, education and development.
-In 2023 global military spending stood at US \$2443, the highest increase since 2009.
+2024 saw a 9.4% increase in global military spending.
+This now stands at \$2718 billion!